-

 Lesson 1: New Facility User Signup

 Welcome to Nursa!
 We’re SO thrilled that you’re here!
 Signing up as a new facility user is easy, and we’re here every step of the way.
 We encourage administrators, DONs, RCCs, schedulers, staffers, and even supervisors to sign up and connect to your building for a better flow of communication with scheduling.
 Nursa gives you the ability to actively manage shift needs, quickly address scheduling gaps, and contact per diem clinicians ready to work for you – all through the app.
-Signing Up with Nursa Download the Nursa App from your Google Play or App Store Tap Sign Up Tap I Need Staff Review the brief introduction by tapping Next Enter your first and last name Enter your email address (this is where you'll receive notifications) A verification email will be sent to the address provided.
+Signing Up with Nursa Download the Nursa App from your Google Play or App Store, or you can access the desktop version at app.nursa.com Tap Sign Up Tap I Manage a Facility Review the brief introduction by tapping Next Enter your first and last name Enter your email address (this is where you'll receive notifications) A verification email will be sent to the address provided.
 Go to your email and click the link, which will return you to the app to continue Create a password Enter your phone number Tap I AGREE That's it!
 You're signed up!
 Next, you'll need to Connect to Your Facility.
-Next Guide ⇒ Connect to Your Facilty -
+Next Guide ⇒ Connect to Your Facilty

 Lesson 2: Connecting to Your Facility

 Now that you’ve created your Nursa account, let’s get you connected to your facility!
 Connecting to your facility will give you the ability to post shifts and manage existing requests while allowing you to contact clinicians directly through the app.
 The Nursa app allows multiple facility users to be connected to your building, including admins, DONs, and schedulers, so that everyone can stay connected on scheduling needs.
 Connecting to Your Facility First, you need to have a Nursa facility account.
 Review Lesson 1 if you haven’t already set up your account.
-If you already have a Nursa facility account, follow these steps: Tap Menu in the top left corner Select Facilities Tap the blue + icon in the bottom right Scroll or search to find your facility and select it Note: Contact Support if you can not find your Facility When prompted, "Do you currently work with this facility?" click “Yes” Wait for connection to be confirmed Note: If you are the first or only user connected to your facility, a Nursa representative will have to connect you.
+If you already have a Nursa facility account, follow these steps: Tap Menu in the top left corner Select Facilities Tap the purple + icon in the bottom right Scroll or search to find your facility and select it Note: Contact Support if you can not find your Facility When prompted, "Are you sure you want to connect to this facility?" click “Yes” This sends an email request to others who are connected to that facility to confirm the connection.
+Wait for connection to be confirmed If you are the first or only user connected to your facility, a Nursa representative will have to connect you.
 If you know of other Nursa users at your facility, one of them can connect you.
-After you're connected, you can start managing shifts.
-Note: Contact support if your verification is pending for an extended period.
+Contact Nursa support if your verification is pending for an extended period.
+After you're connected, you can start managing shifts!
 Next up, setting up your facility Screening Lists.
-Video Tutorial ⇐ Previous Guide New Facility User Signup Next Guide ⇒ Facility Screening Lists -
+Video Tutorial ⇐ Previous Guide New Facility User Signup Next Guide ⇒ Facility Screening Lists

 Lesson 3: Facility Screening Lists